elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-differences-between-asexual-and-sexual-reproduction-in-parasites.md

 url: /learn/biology/questions/what-are-the-differences-between-asexual-and-sexual-reproduction-in-parasites
 score: -1.0
 related_article1:
-    id: 165819
+    id: 165816
-    title: What is the ecological niche of a parasite, and how does it relate to host specificity?
+    title: >-
+        What are the defense mechanisms employed by hosts against pathogens?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-ecological-niche-of-a-parasite-and-how-does-it-relate-to-host-specificity
+    url: /learn/biology/questions/what-are-the-defense-mechanisms-employed-by-hosts-against-pathogens
 related_article2:
-    id: 165807
+    id: 165806
-    title: Describe the taxonomic hierarchy from kingdom to species.
+    title: >-
+        Explain the role of nomenclature in taxonomy.
     subject: Biology
-    url: /learn/biology/questions/describe-the-taxonomic-hierarchy-from-kingdom-to-species
+    url: /learn/biology/questions/explain-the-role-of-nomenclature-in-taxonomy
 related_article3:
-    id: 165819
+    id: 165816
-    title: What is the ecological niche of a parasite, and how does it relate to host specificity?
+    title: >-
+        What are the defense mechanisms employed by hosts against pathogens?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-ecological-niche-of-a-parasite-and-how-does-it-relate-to-host-specificity
+    url: /learn/biology/questions/what-are-the-defense-mechanisms-employed-by-hosts-against-pathogens
 related_article4:
-    id: 165806
+    id: 165804
+    title: >-
-    title: Explain the role of nomenclature in taxonomy.
+        What is the significance of biological diversity in systematics and taxonomy?
     subject: Biology
-    url: /learn/biology/questions/explain-the-role-of-nomenclature-in-taxonomy
+    url: /learn/biology/questions/what-is-the-significance-of-biological-diversity-in-systematics-and-taxonomy
 related_article5:
-    id: 165815
+    id: 165822
-    title: Describe the concept of epidemiology in the context of parasite ecology.
+    title: >-
+        What factors contribute to the distribution and abundance of parasites in a population?
     subject: Biology
-    url: /learn/biology/questions/describe-the-concept-of-epidemiology-in-the-context-of-parasite-ecology
+    url: /learn/biology/questions/what-factors-contribute-to-the-distribution-and-abundance-of-parasites-in-a-population
 ---

 &nbsp;